 She was such a beautiful person, she was just so happy and bubbly and just very animated.
 I don’t know how anybody could do that, I don’t understand how they could do that to somebody.

 The family has set up the Josephine Lynn Butler Memorial Fund and donations can be made at any Bank of America location.

-If you have any information Police urged anyone with information on the Butler’s death to call Metro’s Homicide Section at 702-828-3521 or Crime Stoppers at 702-385-5555.
-You can also visit crime stoppers online to report information anonymously at http://www.crimestoppersofnv.com/.
+If you have any information on Butler’s death you are urged to call Metro’s Homicide Section at 702-828-3521 or Crime Stoppers at 702-385-5555.
+You can also visit crime stoppers online to report information anonymously at www.crimestoppersofnv.com/.